Out of This World

 When asked why he thinks his work sells, Waterman laughs and responds, “I have no idea,” adding, “The art world is all smoke and mirrors.
 Jeff Koons sells a poodle balloon sculpture for 50 million dollars at auction.
 Is it worth 50 million dollars?
 I don’t know.”

 “Art is such a strange creature,” Waterman reflects.
 “What resonates with people is a total crapshoot. … I’ve been very, very fortunate that I’ve been able to make my living doing this.
-Every day that I get to come down here [to my workshop] and make a beetle or put together a post-apocalyptic orchid… I’m eternally grateful for it.”
+Every day that I get to come down here and make a beetle or put together a post-apocalyptic orchid… I’m eternally grateful for it.”

 Gar Waterman